Mastercard/send-funding-reference-app/README.md

 # Mastercard Send Funding API Spring Boot Application

-This tutorial demonstrates how the Mastercard Send Funding APIs can be used by a simple web application to create funding transfers.
+This is a simple spring boot reference application that is integrated with the Mastercard Send Funding API.